-Phinizy Swamp Nature park is free and open to the public 365 days a year from Sunrise until Sunset.
+Phinizy Swamp Nature park is free and open to the public 365 days a year from dawn to dusk.
 Our Swamp Shop and Visitor Center is open on Saturdays from 9 AM – 5 PM and Sundays from 1 PM – 5 PM.
 Free parking is located at the Nature Park’s main entrance.

 Travel I-20 to exit 196A, I-520 / Bobby Jones Expressway to exit 10 (Doug Barnard Parkway / Augusta Regional Airport).
 Turn right off the ramp.
 After 1 mile, turn left onto Lock & Dam Road.
 Travel just under ½ mile until you see the Phinizy Swamp Nature Park entrance sign on your left.